RatulGhosh/Mess_Wala/README.md

 #<img src = "https://raw.githubusercontent.com/RatulGhosh/Mess_Wala/master/app/src/main/res/drawable-hdpi/logo.png" width="40" /> Mess Wala

-Here's a medium to get a step closer to Aparoksha as we present you an interesting android app where you can look for any kind of details you require.
-Here you'll find info about all the events categorized according to their field and day of occurrence as well.
-You can also set reminders for various events as per your need.
-You will also receive customised notifications and stay informed about all the events.
+Here's a medium to get the complete information about the mess as we present you an interesting android app where you can look for any kind of details you require.
+Here you'll find info about all the menus categorized according to diffent days of the week for each hostel.
+You can also set reminders and send complants and feedback directly to the mess committee.
+You will also receive customised notifications and stay informed about all the details like meetings, change in menu etc.

-As Far as literal meaning is concerned, ‘Aparoksha’ is a Sanskrit adjective that highlights perception.
-It refers to the intuitive expertise - one of the seven stages of knowledge.
-Apparently, Technology is a direct consequence of imagination, perception.
-Where Technology fostered several miraculous breakthrough in various influential zones of society, there Imagination has brought mankind through the Dark Ages to its present state of civilization.
-Whether it is Kekule who dreamt about a benzene structure or wright brothers who invented aeroplane, every paragon is beneficence of imagination of an erudite.
-A strong imagination has the power to mould a pile of junk in a masterpiece.

 #### Download now on Google Play Store!